 • Why You Should Not Just Compare Invoice Discounting Pricing Percentages

-So often we speak to customers that are comparing various offers for invoice discounting, and their key measure for comparison is the headline administration (often wrongly referred to as service charge) charge percentage.
+Often, we speak to customers who are comparing various offers for invoice discounting, and their key measure for comparison is the headline administration (often wrongly referred to as service charge) percentage.

 Administration Fee is Only 59% Of The Overall Fees

-Therefore it is critically important to also compare discount fees, as they will influence the overall pricing.
+Therefore, it is also critically important to compare discount fees, as they will influence the overall pricing.
 This is especially important when you consider that discount margins varied by 74%, on average, between the cheapest and most expensive.
-This makes discount fee an important factor within the pricing quote.
+This makes the discount fee an important factor within the pricing quote.

 Minimum Fees Set To Bite

 We found that a small number of invoice discounters set their minimum monthly administration charge at a level where it would be expected to bite every month, based on our client's projected level of turnover.
-This means that if you may have been quoted say 0.5% administration fee, on a £1 million annual turnover, you would expect to pay £5,000 per annum, £416.67 per month.
+This means that if you may have been quoted, say, a 0.5% administration fee on a £1 million annual turnover, you would expect to pay £5,000 per annum, £416.67 per month.
 However, if the minimum monthly fee is set at £500, you will pay that instead.
 In this example, that would increase the annual fee by almost a thousand pounds.
-So you would actually pay just under £6K in admin fees each year, instead of the £5K you were expecting.
+So you would actually pay just under £6K in admin fees each year instead of the £5K you were expecting.

 Advice About Comparing Charges

-So if you are trying to compare charges between invoice discounters, our advice is to look beyond the headline rates and take into account all aspects of the overall price.
-This is of course assuming that all other terms are equal e.g. funding, which is unlikely to be the case.
-If you need help please call Sean on 03330 113622 to discuss your invoice discounting quotes.
+So, if you are trying to compare charges between invoice discounters, our advice is to look beyond the headline rates and take into account all aspects of the overall price.
+This is, of course, assuming that all other terms are equal, e.g. funding, which is unlikely to be the case.
+If you need help,p please call Sean on 03330 113622 to discuss your invoice discounting quotes.

 Share with: